 1.4 Should I stop doing outbound marketing?

 In general, you will need 6 to 12 months before seeing any significant results.
-So, what if you need that quick promotion to gain short-term sales boost?
-This is where outbound marketing can still be effective.
+So, what if you need that quick promotion to gain a short-term sales boost?
+This is where outbound marketing can still be useful.

 Newer outbound marketing technologies like retargeting (link) have also addressed several issues like audience targeting and cost-efficiency.

-In today’s marketing environment, the most effective marketing approach is to put emphasis on inbound marketing and combining it with outbound campaigns, especially retargeting, for short-term gains.
+In today’s marketing environment, the most effective marketing approach is to emphasize inbound marketing and combine it with outbound campaigns, especially retargeting, for short-term gains.

 Let’s imagine you launched a new product or service.
 Let’s say it is a new CRM software, and you are eager to show it to potential customers.

 - In the first case, you create a list of prospects and start calling or email hoping for a meeting.
-Most probably you will get a lot of turn-offs because the prospects don’t know you, don’t know your expertise nor they trust a new product.
+You will probably get a lot of turn-offs because the prospects don’t know you, don’t know your expertise, or trust a new product.

-- In the second case, you write a PDF guide where you describe what a CRM is, what are the issues that a CRM resolves or what features are a must for a CRM.
+- In the second case, you write a PDF guide where you describe what a CRM is, the issues that a CRM resolves, or what features are a must for a CRM.
 You call the prospects and ask them if you can send them a FREE guide about CRM software and you’d like to know their opinion.

 #2.
 How does inbound marketing works?